-- Find a 2 4-inch board that is longer than the sink’s width.
+- Find two 4-inch board that is longer than the sink’s width.
 Set it on the counter, with the board extending over the sink to ensure.

-- The sink is very heavy and can fall if not secured when removing it.
+- The sink is hefty and can fall if not secured when removing it.

 - Secure it against the drain.
-If you have a second drain, put another clamp on it to give it extra support.
+If you have a second drain, put another clamp on it to support it.

-- You can also purchase caulk remover, but be sure to put on eye protection so that it won’t go into your eyes.
+- You can also purchase caulk remover, but wear eye protection so it won’t go into your eyes.